-Bullz-Eye’s Tom Orlando had a chance to check 2eros, a new line of men’s sportswear and underwear aimed at highlighting the male physique.
+A Bullz-Eye’s staff member had a chance to check 2eros, a new line of men’s sportswear and underwear aimed at highlighting the male physique.
 The brand’s name, which can be read “Zeros” or “To Eros,” is inspired by Eros, the Greek god of lust and love and a symbol of male virility.

 2EROS sent us a pair of men’s briefs and they are as stylish as some fancy shirts I’ve bought in the past – no kidding.
 The 2EROS brand offers a line of sleek and eye catching men’s sportswear and underwear for those who want style all the way and all day.
 Designed with the male physique in mind, 2EROS products accentuate the male form as long as you keep yourself in shape.
 Get in decent shape first then go out and buy your 2EROS gear.